swiftlane-code/Swiftlane/README.md

 # Status

-⚠️ We are still preparing this repo to be usable by public, now it's in beta.
+The project is not in the active development state.
+But all the implemented code has been running on our CI for a long time so we can definately call it stable and working.

-Instructions are not yet complete and they are missing some important steps to use the tool.
-But you can already check the "Getting Started" section while we are preparing all the info 😸.
+Instructions are mostly complete, check the "Getting Started" section.

 ## Closest Plans